Banknotes of the Indonesian rupiah: First series (17 October 1945)

+These images are to scale at 0.7 pixel per millimetre (18 pixel per inch).
+For table standards, see the banknote specification table.

 Second series (1 January 1947)

 The second series of money now emanated from 'Djokjakarta', the Republic's base following the 'Police Action' of 21 July 1947, which had confined the Republicans to Yogyakarta and Central Java.
 The notes were dated 1 January 1947, in denominations of Rp5, Rp10, Rp25, and Rp100.